agentheath/portfolio/_drafts/full_versions/content_quality_full.md

 ## Measuring Content Quality

 Measuring the quality of the content retrieved by an AI assistant is more difficult.
-Enterprise AI assistants may retrieve many different types of internal documents, including but not limited to: docs, posts and chats from internal knowledge platforms, glossary definitions, cloud documents, spreadsheets, slide decks, code, notebooks, dashboards, user profiles, tasks, and policy articles.
+Enterprise AI assistants may retrieve many different types of internal documents, including, but not limited to, docs, posts and chats from internal knowledge platforms, glossary definitions, cloud documents, spreadsheets, slide decks, code, notebooks, dashboards, user profiles, tasks, and policy articles.

 This study specifically examined instances where the assistant retrieved internal doc content.
 We chose this focus because, unlike many other document types, docs often have extensive metrics on various dimensions of content quality.
 Furthermore, docs are typically one of the most frequently retrieved document types, alongside collaboration and knowledge-platform content.